Leopard Society: Sierra Leone

-In neighbouring Sierra Leone, various reports of killings attributed to societies of human leopards, crocodiles, and chimpanzee emerged during the colonial period.
+In neighbouring Sierra Leone, various reports of killings attributed to societies of human leopards, crocodiles, and chimpanzees emerged during the colonial period.
 Members of these societies were said to kill their victims as human sacrifices and to ritually consume them.
 A number of chiefs, headmen, traders, and other wealthy men were accused by others — sometimes rival chiefs – of participating in such acts.
 Often women and children – frequently enslaved children – disappeared while running errands or under other suspicious circumstances and were thought to have become victims of human leopards or crocodiles.

 As those declared guilty by the diviners could be enslaved or even burned to death, baseless accusations of involvement in such acts may have been driven by a desire to eliminate rivals or oppressors.
 While it is not clear whether such accusations were always baseless, the colonial authorities were unable to find actual traces of frequently mentioned objects, such as dresses that looked like leopard skins and knives resembling leopard claws, giving room to doubts at least regarding these details.

+Anthropologist Carol P. MacCormack states that the Human Leopard Society and the Human Alligator (or Crocodile) Society were two secret societies that doubtless existed among the Sherbro people, though there is less certainty about the acts they engaged in.
+There were organized similarly to more widespread secret societies such as the Poro and the Sande.
+Membership in them required a successful initiation and was for life, with the societies helping their members to realize their aims, using various powerful "medicines" for this purpose.
+Joint feasting played a role in all such societies, but while the Poro and Sande ate animal and vegetable food on such occasions, the Leopards and Alligators allegedly feasted on "cooked human flesh", while using human fat in the preparation of their "medicines".
+Reports of the feasts of the Leopard Society indicate that they were usually held at nighttime and in the forest rather than within villages.

+Both men and women were accepted as members into these societies, and children and adults of either gender were reportedly considered suitable for eating.
+Accounts of these societies state that members who had eaten human flesh at a feast sooner or later had to give up somebody they "owned" as victim for another feast, thus repaying the debt of the flesh they had eaten.
+The person sacrificed for eating was often a slave or a younger relative, with adolescents of low status most frequently mentioned as victims.
+MacCormack observes that there is a lot of ambiguity in the descriptions of the acts of the two societies.
+Since accusations of cannibalism were used as "a political weapon" during the colonial period, directed against rival groups to weaken them and bring them into discredit, claims of cannibal feasting may have been fabricated for this purpose, but that at least some such statements referred to actual practices cannot be ruled out either.